philpartyka/Data-Engineering-Capstone-Project/README.md

 IF I HAVE TIME
+- chart of the transaction total value over the categories

 - parse prettytables using these functions istead of using json https://legacy.python.org/scripts/ht2html/docutils/parsers/rst/tableparser.py

 -in the modify customer details menu restrict the state to being changed to one of the actual states, so that just any two letters arent acceptable